Temper (film): Overseas

 Taran Adarsh reported that the film collected US$256,834 on Thursday preview shows, US$228,779 on its first day, US$203,794 on its second day and US$163,395 on the third day at the United States box office taking its opening weekend total to US$852,802 in the country.
-It was equivalent to ₹5.3 crore and Adarsh called it a "flying start".
+It was equivalent to ₹5.3 crore, and Adarsh called it a "flying start".
 It performed better than the other releases Roy and Anegan which collected US$133,453 and US$105,070 equivalent to ₹0.83 crore and ₹0.653 crore respectively.
 The film was expected to cross the US$1 million mark soon.
-The film collected US$934,467 in six days at the United States box office which was equivalent to ₹5.82 crore and was declared Rama Rao Jr.'s biggest success in the country.
+The film collected US$934,467 in six days at the United States box office which was equivalent to ₹5.82 crore and was declared Rama Rao's biggest success in the country.

 The film collected US$23,000 each on 20 and 21 February 2015 at the United States box office and crossed the US$1 million mark by collecting US$10,05,000 in 10 days.
-With this, Temper became Rama Rao Jr.'s second film to cross the US$1 million mark after Baadshah and also the first Indian film in 2015 to cross that mark.
+With this, Temper became Rama Rao's second film to cross the US$1 million mark after Baadshah and also the first Indian film in 2015 to cross that mark.
 The lifetime gross and share figures at the United States stood at ₹6.6 crore and ₹4.25 crore respectively.
 The film grossed ₹2 crore and collected a share of ₹1 crore in its lifetime in other international markets.

 Accolades

 Sequel and remakes

-Bandla Ganesh announced the film's sequel titled Temper 2 on 14 February 2015 through his Twitter page.
+Ganesh announced the film's sequel titled Temper 2 on 14 February 2015 through his Twitter page.
 Its feasibility was doubted as Jagannadh shelved the sequels of his films Pokiri (2006) and Businessman (2012) in the past.
 Sachiin J. Joshi announced that he would bankroll the Tamil and Hindi remakes of the film under his banner Viiking Media & Entertainment Pvt Ltd. Ganesh reportedly sold those rights to Joshi as a part of the compensation to money he owed to him when the latter financed the former's production Govindudu Andarivadele (2014).
 Dharma Productions later acquired the remake rights for Hindi, but the version titled Simmba (2018) was, according to its director Rohit Shetty, only a partial remake of Temper.
 The film was also remade in Tamil as Ayogya (2019).
 Despite remakes, the film was later dubbed and released in Tamil and Kannada, both under the title Inspector Daya, and also in Hindi under the same title.